 2015 School-Based Law Enforcement Training Summits Evaluation Report

-The Texas School Safety Center, through its Institute for Criminal Justice Studies (ICJS) program, provides specialized training for law enforcement officers to meet the safety and security challenges that schools face today.
-The mission of the ICJS is to develop and deliver research-based training for Texas Peace law enforcement officers while placing an emphasis on school-based law enforcement.
+The Texas School Safety Center provides specialized training for law enforcement officers to meet the safety and security challenges that schools face today.
+The goal is to develop and deliver research-based training for Texas Peace law enforcement officers while placing an emphasis on school-based law enforcement.
 Process and outcome evaluations of School-Based Law Enforcement Summits are routinely conducted to determine if the program's objectives are being reached and/or what improvements can be made to better serve school-based officers.

 “Process and outcome evaluations of School-Based Law Enforcement Summits held between March and August were conducted to determine if the program's 2015 objectives were reached.”

-The ICJS program outlined the following objectives for trainings conducted during 2015.
+The TxSSC outlined outlined the following objectives for trainings conducted during 2015.

 - Ensure that delivery of training achieves a broad scope of impact.